-Course Purpose: This course is an introductory course designed to acquaint students with a broad understanding of how the arts interface with individual and societies.
+Course Purpose: This course is an introductory course designed to provide students with an understanding of how society is structured, as well as an understanding of the theories and language of anthropology.
 A holistic approach will be utilized to explore ideas of aesthetic and intellectual creation in order to understand the human experience across cultures.

-Course Requirements: To maximize the potential to successfully complete this course, the student should attend all class meetings, complete all homework assignments in a timely manner, and complete all examinations including the final exam.
+Course Requirements: To maximize the potential to successfully complete this course, the student should attend all class meetings, complete all homework assignments in a timely manner and complete all examinations including the final exam.
 Internet courses require the work to be completed in specific time periods.